 In organizations today, it’s common for teams to have a matrix or cross-functional structure.
 This means team members can easily report to multiple managers, supervisors, and team leads.
 This dynamic increases the risk for internal conflict and competition between department-specific priorities that can make reaching a goal more difficult.
 It is vital for cross-functional teams to have open communication, transparency, and strong support from all managers and executives who have employees participating in other teams.

-If team members and managers are geographically separated, online meetings with screen sharing and video chat can be used to encourage open dialogues and support management involvement through joint meetings.
+If team members and managers are geographically separated, video conferences can be used to encourage open dialogues and support management involvement through joint meetings.
 Some specific areas of support include:

 - Performing joint onboarding sessions for new employees

-- Agreeing up-front about how employee’s time will be split between team and non-team tasks
+- Agreeing up-front about how employee’s time will be split between the team and non-team tasks

 - Setting processes for conflict-resolution